Write The Vector Shown Above In Component Form

 • vy = 6 - 2 = 4

-Therefore, the component form of the vector is <3, 4>.
+Because of this, the component form of the vector is <3, 4>.

 3. Given a Vector Equation in Terms of Unit Vectors

 In 2D, the unit vectors along the x and y axes are denoted by i and j, respectively.
-In 3D, the unit vectors along the x, y, and z axes are denoted by i, j, and k, respectively.
+Plus, in 3D, the unit vectors along the x, y, and z axes are denoted by i, j, and k, respectively.
 A vector can be expressed as a linear combination of these unit vectors.

 • In 2D: v = vxi + vyj